Gluing Branes, I

 The relation between the two was clarified in \cite{Donagi:2010pd}.
-Let us start with a configuration where the gluing morphism $f$ is non-vanishing and holomorphic.
-On an open set in $D_1 \cap D_2$, local sections are then of the form \be (p_1(w), f(w) p_2(w)) \ee where $p_1$ and $p_2$ are local sections of $L_1$, and $w$ is a coordinate along the intersection.
-As we take the limit $f \to 0$, we see that local sections are necessarily vanishing in the second argument.
-Thus the line bundles we end up with in the limit are not $L_1$ and $L_2$, but instead $L_1$ and $\tilde L_2 = L_2 \otimes \cO(-\Sigma)$.
-The massless modes of open strings stretching between these two branes are given by \be \Hom_{D_1\cap D_2}(L_1,\tilde L_2 \otimes K_1)\ =\ \Hom_{D_1\cap D_2}(L_1,L_2) \ee Therefore turning on a VEV for such a massless mode corresponds precisely to turning on the gluing morphism on the brane intersection.
-In particular, the support of the branes is unchanged, so it does not correspond to recombining the intersecting branes into an irreducible configuration.
+Let us instead start with a configuration ${\cal L}$ on $D_1\cup D_2$, with restriction maps $r_1:{\cal L}\to L_1$ and $r_2:{\cal L}\to \widetilde L_2$, where $L_1$ and $\widetilde L_2$ are line bundles supported on $D_1$ and $D_2$ respectively.
+We assume the gluing morphism $f:L_1|_\Sigma \to \widetilde L_2|_\Sigma$ is non-vanishing and holomorphic.
+Denote by $w$ a coordinate along the intersection.
+On a small open set in $D_1 \cap D_2$, a local section $p_1(w)$ of $L_1|_\Sigma$ can be lifted to a local section of ${\cal L}|_\Sigma$: \be (p_1(w), f(w) p_1(w)) \ee Now as we take the limit $f \to 0$, we see that local sections are necessarily vanishing in the second argument.
+Thus the line bundles we end up with in the limit are not $L_1$ and $\widetilde L_2$, but instead $L_1$ and $L_2 \equiv \widetilde L_2 \otimes \cO_{D_2}(-\Sigma)$.
+The massless modes of open strings stretching between these two branes are given by \be \Hom_{D_1\cap D_2}(L_1, L_2 \otimes K_1)\ =\ \Hom_{D_1\cap D_2}(L_1,\widetilde L_2) \ee Therefore deforming by this zero mode corresponds precisely to turning on the gluing morphism on the brane intersection.
+In particular, the support of the branes is unchanged, so it does not correspond to recombining the intersecting branes into a smooth irreducible configuration.